rico-vz/HeimerdingerLoL/content/posts/how-to-get-victorious-sona-in-lol-season-14.md

 ### Time is Ticking

-Season 14 Split 2 ends on November 12th, 2024.
+Season 14 Split 2 ends on September 24th, 2024.
 Make sure you have enough split points to unlock the Victorious Sona skin before the season ends.
 If you don't have enough split points by then, you will miss out on this skin.

 If you're interested in getting a rank chroma for the Victorious Sona skin, you will need to reach the rank in question as your final rank for the season.
 For example, if you want the Diamond chroma, you will need to end the season in Diamond rank.
 If you reach Diamond you will also get the Iron to Emerald chromas.